 A wide variety of habitats in the different regions and continents can be found where quail make their nest.
 A quail’s habitat preference varies from species to species, although many species share the same range and habitat.

-Quail can be found in many habitats including grasslands, meadows, savannas, tall grasses, although agricultural fields and farmland are also common areas where quail live.
+Quail can be found in many habitats, including grasslands, meadows, savannas, and tall grasses, although agricultural fields and farmland are common areas where quail live.

 Distribution Of The Quail